Maintenance of Certification at BCM

 BCM MOC PROGRAM BENEFITS

-• Navigating Requirements for MOC Part 4 Credit/Points and NCCPA Category 1 PI-CME Credit:
+• Guidance for IHHC/MOC Part 4 and NCCPA Category 1 PI-CME Credit Requirements:

-Structured guidance to help physicians/PAs understand and meet QI activity/project eligibility criteria, participation qualification criteria, and documentation requirements.
+Structured support to help physicians/physician assistants understand and meet eligibility criteria, participation requirements, and documentation standards for QI activity credit consideration.

-Web-based QI Project Registry* to help physicians/PAs track their QI work for required credit documentation purposes.
+Access to the web-based QI Project Registry* to help physicians/physician assistants track and manage their QI work for credit-required documentation purposes.

 • QI Coaching:

-I-QIPS QI Coaches to provide physicians/PAs with customized guidance in QI tools/methodologies and data collection strategies.
+Guidance from I-QIPS QI Coaches to provide physicians/physician assistants with customized support in QI methodologies, improvement tools, and data collection strategies.

 • Streamlined Processes for Earning Credit:

-Various pathways (QI Effort Types) available for physicians/PAs to advance their QI efforts, while also earning credit for their improvement work.
+Multiple pathways (QI Effort Types) available for physicians/physician assistants to advance their improvement work while also earning applicable continuing certification credit.

-*The QI Project Registry, designed and operated by the I-QIPS, is a web-based application designed for healthcare professionals across the College and its affiliated institutions to develop, manage, and publicize their improvement projects, as well as to discover and learn about other (registered) projects being conducted by their colleagues.
-All QI activities for MOC Part 4/NCCPA Category 1 PI-CME credit consideration must be registered and updated/maintained in the QI Project Registry.
-The BCM MOC Program utilizes the QI Project Registry for tracking and documenting various requirements of the credit submission process.
+*The QI Project Registry is a web-based application that enables BCM and affiliated healthcare professionals to develop, manage, track, and share their improvement projects.
+The Registry also allows users to discover and learn from other registered projects being conducted across the institution.
+All QI activities submitted by BCM/affiliated physicians and physician assistants for IHHC/MOC Part 4/NCCPA Category 1 PI-CME credit consideration must be registered and maintained within the QI Project Registry.
+The BCM MOC Program uses the Registry for tracking and documenting various requirements of the submission process.